LIST OF PARTICIPANTS

 Henry (talk) 10:26, 19 July 2017 (CEST)

-Hypervalency is defined as a molecule that contains one or more main group elements formally bearing more than eight electrons in their valence shell.
-One example of a molecule so characterised was CLi6 where the description "“carbon can expand its octet of electrons to form this relatively stable molecule“ was used.
-Yet, in this latter case, octet expansion as defined above is in fact an illusion, as indeed are many examples that are cited, including SF6 itself and even the non-polar I.I7 and At.At7..
-The octet remains resolutely un-expanded for these species.
+The 100 year-old history of the term hypervalency and its evolving meaning is excellently covered in a recent review of the topic..
+The original and often quoted definition of the term relates to a molecule that contains one or more main group elements formally bearing more than eight electrons in their valence shell.
+One well-known example dating from 1992 of a molecule to which the term hypervalent was applied is CLi6, where the description carbon can expand its octet of electrons to form this relatively stable molecule appears.
+Yet, in this latter case, significant octet expansion as defined above is something of an illusion (due to significant Li-Li bonding).
+For many other examples that are cited, including SF6 itself (the chosen Wiki logo for this topic) and even the less polar I.I7 and At.At7, any octet expansion may also be illusory, although their hypervalence may be real.
+Here I will challenge and explore these concepts using the molecule CH3F2-, where two extra electrons have been added to fluoromethane.

 These electrons can be added in two basic ways.

-- The electrons can populate the antibonding molecular orbitals (MOs) formed from just the 2s/2p AOs.
-For a methane derivative, there are four bonding MOs (into which the octet of electrons are placed) and four anti-bonding MOs all constructed from the total of eight AOs.
+- The electrons can populate the antibonding molecular orbitals (MOs) formed from a valence basis comprised of just the 2s/2p AOs.
+For methane itself, there are four bonding MOs (into which the octet of electrons are placed in pairs) and four anti-bonding MOs, all constructed from the total of eight atomic orbitals for the five atoms.
 Well known examples of populating antibonding MOs are the series C2, N≡N, O=O (singlet), F-F, Ne…Ne where the additional electrons are added to anti-bonding MOs and have the effect of reducing the bond orders from >3 to 3 to 2 to 1 to 0.
 And of course all core shells contain populated bonding and antibonding pairs, which do not overall contribute to the bond orders.
+This mode tends to reduce the bond index calculated for the carbon atom in methane from the value of 4.0; the overall valence count at this atom does not increase.
+In systems such as SF6, the coordination number at the central atom is clearly increased, but the individual S-F bond orders themselves decrease from 1 to 0.72 and the calculated bond index at S is ~4.3 rather than the 6 implied by the coordination number.
+Nowadays, such systems tend to be more commonly described as hypercoordinated rather than hypervalent, although this convention is neither standard nor consistently adopted.

-- The electrons on carbon could instead (or as well as) expand the octet shell by populating molecular orbitals constructed using 3s or 3p atomic orbitals (AOs) as well as the normal 2s and 2p shells.
+- The electrons on carbon could instead (or as well as) expand the octet shell by populating molecular orbitals constructed using 3s or 3p higher Rydberg atomic orbitals (AOs) as well as the normal 2s and 2p valence shells.
 This is also the normal "explanation" for expanded octets, the assumption being that as one moves down the rows of the periodic table (e.g. P, S, Cl, etc) these shells become energetically more accessible (e.g. the 3d or 4s shell for P, S, Cl etc).
-In fact, for e.g. PF5, the occupancy of such "Rydberg" shells is only ~0.2 electrons, not a significant octet expansion and for SF6 itself the Rydberg occupancy is only 0.37e.
+In fact, for e.g. PF5, the occupancy of such Rydberg shells is only ~0.2 electrons, not a significant octet expansion and for SF6 itself the Rydberg occupancy is only 0.37e.
+A molecule exhibiting significant Rydberg population probably does deserve the description hypervalent, and might be expected to exhibit associated properties such as exalted bond orders to and bond indices at the hypervalent atom.
+It would also be true to suggest that this is by far the rarer mode.

-- Adding two electrons to CH4 populates the anti-bonding orbital, thus reducing the Wiberg bond order of each of the CH bonds to 0.773 (ωB97XD/Def2-TZVPPD/scrf=water).
-The total Rydberg occupancy is <0.2e.
+- Adding two electrons to CH4 populates the anti-bonding LUMO, thus reducing the NBO-calculated Wiberg bond order of each of the CH bonds to 0.773 (ωB97XD/Def2-TZVPPD/scrf=water).
+The total Rydberg occupancy is 0.21e and the bond index at carbon is reduced to 3.1 (< 4).

-A second example is the isoelectronic BH3F3- which has a total Rydberg population of 0.68e and an ELF basin distribution again showing inner and outer valence basins.
+- A second example is the isoelectronic H3BF3- which has a similar NBO (Figure 6) encapsulating a a total Rydberg population of 0.68e and an ELF basin distribution again showing inner and outer valence basins (Figures 2 and 7).

-- CH2F22- also shows a reduced effect, with a Rydberg population of 0.62e, but again with outer-shell ELF basins.
+- CH2F22- also shows a reduced effect, with a Rydberg population of 0.62e, but again with outer-shell ELF basins (Figure 8).

 - The mono-anion CH2F21- shows an interesting variation in which the NBO Rydberg populations are 0.86 (F), 0.22 (C) and 0.01 (H).
 The Wiberg bond indices are 1.03 (F), 3.78 (C), 0.98 (H).
 For this system, the additional electron populates mostly the fluorine 3s and 3p Rydberg states, unlike the di-anion where the C states are more significantly populated.
-This is reflected in a very different ELF basin analysis for the mono-anion, showing just a single further basin (0.71e) extending the C-F axis.
+This is reflected in a very different ELF basin analysis for the mono-anion, showing just a single further basin (0.71e) extending the C-F axis (Figure 9).
+The singly occupied highest NBO is similar to the others (Figure 10).

 - The variation in calculated C-F bond lengths across the series from CH3F to CH3F2- is 1.392, 1.415, 1.422Å.